Cultural Heritage Conservation

 - fully-automated desktop 3D scanner with accuracy up to 10 microns;

 - 360 degree panoramic cameras (with extended dynamic range).

-The data obtained during scanning and photography is processed with specialized software on multiprocessor workstations and transferred into various forms adapted to the needs of users:
+The data obtained during scanning and photography is processed on high-performance workstations and transferred into various forms adapted to the needs of users:

-- maximum amount of information is stored in the database for restoration, 3D printing or other methods of replication of objects (including the ones that is going to be developed in future).
+- the total amount of information obtained is stored in the database for restoration, 3D printing or other methods of objects replication (including the ones that is going to be developed in future);

-- virtual tours (including VR headsets) to demonstrate cultural heritage to all interested parties with the highest quality of visualization.
+- virtual tours (including the ones for VR headsets) are to promotion of the country’s intangible cultural heritage with the highest quality of visualization;

 - internet websites to ensure maximum coverage of potential viewers.

 We are pleased that you have expressed an interest in our services.
 We would be thrilled to discuss your ideas and the best way to implement them.